ppy/osu-wiki/news/2025/2025-04-24-osutaiko-world-cup-finals-recap.md

 date: 2025-04-24 20:15:00 +0000
 ---

 The last remaining teams approached the summit.
-One final step to the ultimate battle.
+One final step to the ultimate battle!

 ![](/wiki/shared/news/2025-04-24-osutaiko-world-cup-finals-recap/banner.jpg)